David Hand (statistician)

 David John Hand OBE FBA (born 30 June 1950 in Peterborough) is a British statistician.
 His research interests include multivariate statistics, classification methods, pattern recognition, computational statistics and the foundations of statistics.
-He has written technical books on statistics, data mining, finance, classification methods, and measuring wellbeing, as well as science popularisation books including The Improbability Principle: Why Coincidences, Miracles, and Rare Events Happen Every Day; Dark Data: Why What You Don’t Know Matters; and Statistics: A Very Short Introduction.
-In 1991 he launched the journal Statistics and Computing, which is now celebrating its third decade.
+He has written technical books on statistics, data mining, finance, classification methods, and measuring wellbeing, as well as science popularisation books including The Improbability Principle: Why Coincidences, Miracles, and Rare Events Happen Every Day; Dark Data: Why What You Don't Know Matters; and Statistics: A Very Short Introduction.
+In 1991 he launched the journal Statistics and Computing.

 Education

 Hand was educated at the University of Oxford and the University of Southampton where he was awarded a PhD in 1977 for research supervised by Bruce Godfrey Batchelor.

 Career and research

 Hand served as professor of statistics at the Open University from 1988 until 1999, when he moved to Imperial College London, where he is now Emeritus Professor of Mathematics.
 Between 2010 and 2018 he took an extended sabbatical to serve as chief scientific advisor at Winton Capital Management.
 He served as president of the Royal Statistical Society from 2008 to 2009, then again in 2010 after Bernard Silverman stood down.